-What Is A Soc 1 Type 2 Report within the graphic earlier mentioned is part with the What Is A Soc 1 Type 2 Report classification on Typing Tutor Test articles or blog posts.
-Download this picture free of charge in High definition resolution the choice by correct pressing over the What Is A Soc 1 Type 2 Report image.
-In case you never uncover the precise resolution you are looking for, then choose a local or greater resolution.
+What Is A Soc 1 Type 2 Report within the impression earlier mentioned is part of the What Is A Soc 1 Type 2 Report class on Typing Tutor Test content articles.
+Download this impression totally free in HD resolution the choice by appropriate pressing on the What Is A Soc 1 Type 2 Report image.
+For those who do not come across the precise resolution you are interested in, then choose a local or increased resolution.

 Posted on July 09, 2012 Many organization confuse a TYPE 1 vs TYPE 2 report with the SOC 1 vs SOC 2 standards.
 A SOC 1 report is for service organizations that impact or may impact their clients' financial reporting.
 A SOC 2 report is for service organizations that hold, store or process information of their clients, but is not significant to financial reporting (e.g., would not affect their income statement or balance sheet).

 Below is an explanation of TYPE 1 vs. Type 2, as well as background information on the different SOC reports.
 Contact us if you would like additional information.
 Questions often arise regarding the difference between a SOC Type 1 and Type 2 report.
 We want to explain the difference between the different types of reports, as well as the different SOC reporting versions.
 The short answer is that a Type 1 report just provides a report of procedures / controls an organization has put in place as of a point in time.